hyl3rid/blog/data/blog/greencurry.md

 ### Instructions

 ⦁ Place a pot over medium heat, drizzle vegetable oil.
-Add the garlic and ginger, cook for 3 minutes.
-⦁ Add sweet potatoes, green beans, carrots, spinach and spur chillies without cores and seeds, cook for 5 minutes.
+Add sweet potatoes, green beans, carrots, spinach and spur chillies without cores and seeds, cook for 5 minutes.
 ⦁ Add green Thai paste and continue stirring it.
 Let it cook for about 3 minutes.
 ⦁ Pour the coconut cream into the pot with brown sugar.
 Mix well until the sugar dissolves and all the ingredient incorporate.
 ⦁ Add Thai basil and turn up the heat to medium/high and bring the mixture to a boil.